leborgneromain/cytoscape-ng/README.md

 ## Build

-Run `npm install` to import dependencies, then
+Run `npm install` to import dependencies
-Run `ng build cytoscape-ng-lib` to build the external library project.
+Run `npm run package` to build and package the external library project.
+I produces a file 'cytoscape-ng-lib-<<version>>.tgz' that you can install to your project via npm with the command : npm install <<path_of_the_generated_tgz_file>>/cytoscape-ng-lib.tgz
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Example Usage